Launched Field Day in October 1989.

 First joined Field Day in March 2010.

 Leah’s organizational and information management skills were honed during her time at both a record label and a digital media company.
-As Account Director, Leah handles a myriad of project details.
+As Account Manager, Leah handles a myriad of project details.
 She’s a stickler for accuracy: her clear, precise communication style puts her clients at ease, knowing that she has all the details covered.

 Each summer, Leah manages hundreds of projects for the Canadian National Exhibition, including print, online, radio and out-of-home ads, social media content, video production, collateral and signage.

 “The Field Day team is able to look at our clients’ business situations from a unique perspective and offer new and surprising insights.
 We’re able to map out a clear and powerful communications road map.
-As Account Director, my job is to execute that plan accurately and efficiently.”
+As Account Manager, my job is to execute that plan accurately and efficiently.”

 Leah’s formal education includes an undergraduate degree at Dalhousie University followed by an Advertising certificate at Humber College.